mseminatore/firth/README.md

-: | FUNC | Colon feels obscure for a modern function declaration THEN | ENDIF | I prefer IF-ELSE-ENDIF to the Forth IF-ELSE-THEN construct DO | FOR | The `limit` and `index` make this is a FOR loop by modern standards
+: | FUNC | Colon feels obscure for a modern function declaration THEN | ENDIF | I prefer IF-ELSE-ENDIF to the Forth IF-ELSE-THEN construct DO | FOR | The `limit` and `index` make this is a FOR loop by modern standards ALLOT | ALLOC | Alloc seems better for allocating space for cells

 At the moment I prefer `func` as a colon synonym.
 It is short yet descriptive, which seems to be in the spirit of Forth word naming.
 So that is what I've